ArthurWash/AlwaysSunnyEpisodeGenerator/readme.md

 Special thanks to tvmaze.com/api for making this data public and easy to use!

 Lastly, I do not own IASIP.
 It along with the background image used are owned by FXX.

+# Version 2.1
+Fixes a font error, where the font intended was not loading properly.